 Amenities, services, policies

 Shopping.
-The nearest full-service grocery stores are a Jewel-Osco nearly three-quarters of a mile southeast of Spoke, and the new Target nearly a mile northeast on Division St.
+The nearest full-service grocery stores are a Jewel-Osco nearly three-quarters of a mile southeast of Spoke, and a Target nearly a mile northeast on Division St.

-A CVS Pharmacy is a short block west on Chicago Ave.
+A CVS Pharmacy is steps away on Chicago Ave.
 Retail shopping is virtually non-existent near the building.
-Clybourn Corridor and Michigan Avenue shops can be reached fairly quickly by buses along Halsted St and Chicago Ave, respectively.
+Clybourn Corridor, Michigan Avenue and Wicker Park / Bucktown shops can be reached fairly quickly by buses along Halsted St, Chicago Ave, and Milwaukee Ave, respectively.
+The CTA Blue Line affords rapid access to State Street shops.

 Dining, nightlife.
-There’s a good selection of restaurants with a distinctive character within a few blocks’ walk of Spoke.
+There’s a good selection of bars and restaurants with a distinctive character within a short walk of Spoke.

-A few blocks southeast of Spoke there’s a fun cluster of bars and restaurants near the intersection of Grand Ave and Halsted St, including Duran, Iguana, Emmit’s, Richard’s Bar, La Scarola and Piccolo Sogno.
-The Kenect development at Halsted and Grand, which is slated to open in mid 2016, will bring additional dining and drinking options to the area.
+A few blocks southeast of Spoke there’s a fun cluster of bars and restaurants near the intersection of Grand Ave and Halsted St, including Duran, Iguana, Emmit’s, Richard’s Bar, La Scarola, The Dawson and Piccolo Sogno.

 The numberless dining and nightlife venues in River North and the West Loop are a short bike, cab, Uber or bus ride from Spoke.